DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Sentinel
 "An unshakable guardian stands beside you, shielding you from harm with unwavering vigilance."
 - Lose all Ward.
 - Gain 1 Phantasmal.
+Remove at the end of turn.
 - Exhaust.

 Cost:
-- 3 Earth Mana
+- 2 Earth Mana
 - 1 Generic Mana